michaelcale/books/books/go/0140-for-while-loops/030-different-forms-of-for-loop.md

 ---
-Title: Different Forms of For Loop
+Title: Different forms of for loop
 Id: 7956
 Score: 3
 ---